Optimism brings accurate perception in Iterated Prisoner's Dilemma

-Prisoner's Dilemma is a simple game to evaluate the success of various game strategies by trying them against an opponent whose acts are unknown and unpredictable~\cite{ axelrod1981evolution}.
+Prisoner's Dilemma (PD) is a simple game to evaluate the success of various game strategies by trying them against an opponent whose acts are unknown and unpredictable~\cite{ axelrod1981evolution}.
 Two agents playing Prisoner's dilemma are expected to choose between defecting and cooperating.
 According to their choices, they are awarded or punished.
-If an agent cooperates while the other defects, the cooperator gets the sucker payoff $S$ and the defector gets the temptation payoff $T$.
-If both players choose to cooperate, then they both get the reward payoff $R$.
-In the case of mutual defection, both players get the punishment payoff $P$.
+If an agent cooperates while the other defects, the cooperator gets the \emph{sucker} payoff $S$ and the defector gets the \emph{temptation} payoff $T$.
+If both players choose to cooperate, then they both get the \emph{reward} payoff $R$.
+In the case of mutual defection, both players get the \emph{punishment} payoff $P$.
 In Prisoner’s Dilemma game, the payoffs should satisfy both $S < P < R < T$ and $S + T < 2R$~\cite{ axelrod1981evolution}.

-Cooperation is a costly sacrifice and surprisingly it survived against mutation and selection in the nature~\cite{ garcia2018} .
-For one round, it is always better to defect without regarding the act of the opponent agent if there is no specific modification as in The Expected Prisoner's Dilemma~\cite{ arend2020} .
-However, in real life we come up against the consequences of our previous acts.
-Therefore, \emph{Iterated Prisoner's Dilemma}(IPD) is introduced.
+For one round, it is always better to defect without regarding the act of the opponent agent if there is no specific modification as in The Expected Prisoner's Dilemma~\cite{ arend2020}.
+However, in real life, we come up against the consequences of our previous acts.
+Therefore, \emph{Iterated Prisoner's Dilemma} (IPD) is introduced.
 Iterated Prisoner's Dilemma models are often used to explain sentient human behaviors~\cite{ press2012iterated}.
-In the model, agents play with each other consecutively and the result is determined according to the sum of consecutive rounds.
-Agents are able to remember their opponents' previous decisions.
+Agents play with each other consecutively, and the result is determined according to the sum of consecutive rounds.
+Agents can remember their opponents' previous decisions.
 Then they decide by taking the past rounds into account.
-This generally promotes the power of cooperation since $P < R$ and reciprocal trust yields better results than reciprocal distrust.
-Yet, IPD with 2 people (2 IPD) is insufficient to represent most of the real-world problems~\cite{ yao2001}.
+This generally promotes the power of cooperation since $P < R$ and reciprocal trust yield better results than reciprocal distrust.
+Yet, IPD with $N$ people where $N>2$ is better than IPD with 2 people in the aspect of representing some of the real-world problems such as \emph{conversation of scarce resources} and \emph{tragedy of commons}~\cite{ colman1982, hardin1968}.
 Hence we use a system with $N$ agents in our experiments.